🔍 공개 퀴즈 검색

 Why analyze tone?

-2. To find rhyme patterns
+2. To find rhyme patterns in poetry

 3. For grammar practice only